About Our Program

-The program at Paul Revere Middle School seeks to provide students with a balanced instructional experience that includes instruction on Animal Science, Horticulture, Food Science, Agronomy, and Natural Resource Management using the framework of the California Career and Technical Education Standards in Agricultural Sciences, and integrated with students' academic coursework and the major features of the California agriculture industry.
+The program at Paul Revere Middle School seeks to provide students with a balanced instructional experience that includes instruction on Animal Science, Horticulture, Food Science, Agronomy, and Natural Resource Management using the framework of the California Career and Technical Education Standards in Agricultural Sciences, and integrated with national standards, students' academic coursework, and the major features of the California agriculture industry.
 It serves a diverse student body in grades 6-8 through a variety of agricultural elective courses.
 Instruction is provided in the classroom and at the two acre school farm.

 Paul Revere Middle School provides agricultural instruction to over 500 students annually, and agricultural experiences to approximately 200 more students through lunch clubs and garden work days, representing one third of the total student body.

 About Ms. R

 Hello, my name is Carrie Lawson Robertson and I've taught agriculture at Paul Revere since 2011.
 I'm proud to be a National Board Certified Teacher (NBCT) in Natural Resources with a specialization in Agriculture.
 I love providing my students with HAND'S ON learning experiences.

 I love learning about agriculture!
 My father's cattle operation provided me with an early training ground in production agriculture.
 (Yep, I was a cowgirl.)
 I also raised pigs and steers in the FFA, and in college I farmed citrus and avocado trees and grew broiler chickens.
 I've also trained trail horses at a pack station in Yosemite owned by family friends, and played polo in college.